USFWS/secas/_posts/2023-11-18-Blueprint-2023-data-now-available-in-Blueprint-Explorer.md

 SECAS staff have also refined a number of features based on feedback from a recent round of user testing conducted by members of the user support team.
 We met with a number of key users and partners across multiple oragnizations who graciously shard their time to help improve the Explorer interface.
 Staff gave them a series of tasks, asked them to narrate their thought process, and observed where the testers found things easy or difficult to do.
 By identifying "pain points" where folks tend to get stuck, as well as the workflows that made intuitive sense, we identified several opportunities to improve the Explorer functionality.

-We updated the wording on the buttons for each mode and added tooltips to better clarify what you can do in each mode.
+You'll see new wording on the buttons for each mode, along with tooltips when you mouse over the button, to better clarify what you can do in each mode.

+The location search has moved from the introductory sidebar to the upper right of the map